Let us learn about what is a AVL tree, about AVL tree rotation, AVL tree insertion with AVL tree examples

-In the first two cases, insertion occur on the "Outside".
+In the first 2 cases, insertion occur on the "Outside".
 This is fixed by single rotation.
-Whereas in 3 & 4 cases, insertion occurs on "Inside".
+Whereas in cases 3 & 4, insertion occurs on the "Inside".
 This is fixed by double rotation.
-Let's discuss them one by one.
+Let us discuss these scenarios one by one.

-In the example above, the out of balance condition has been created by inserting node 12 on its left child of left.
-Here we must rebalance the tree by rotating out balance node 20 to the right.
+In the example above, the out-of-balance condition has been created by inserting node 12 on its left child of left.
+Here, we must rebalance the tree by rotating out-of-balance node 20 to the right.

-If the AVL tree becomes unbalanced due to the insertion into the right subtree of the right child, then we need to rote the out of balance node to left.
+If the AVL tree becomes unbalanced, due to the insertion into the right subtree of the right child, then we need to rotate the out-of-balance node to the left.

-It is opposite to that of Left of Left.
-Whenever we find the out of balance by inserting node to right, we must rebalance the tree by rotating the out of balance node to left.
-In our example inserting of node 20 will cause the out balance at node 12, so we need to rotate that node 12 to left in order to bring the tree in balance condition.
+It is opposite to that of Left-of-Left.
+Let us say, we find an out-of-balance after inserting a node to the right.
+In this case, we must rebalance the tree by rotating the out-of-balance node to the left.
+In our example, inserting of node 20 will cause the out-of-balance at node 12, so we need to rotate that node 12 to left, in order to bring the tree to in-balance condition.

-Double rotation is similar to single rotation but which involves four subtree instead of three.
-Here we study two out of balance conditions in which we need to rotate two nodes.
-Let us discuss right of left case.
-In right of left, the out of balance caused by inserting into the right subtree of left child.
+Double rotation is similar to single rotation but involves 4 subtrees instead of 3.
+Here, we study 2 out-of-balance conditions in which we need to rotate the 2 nodes.
+Let us discuss right-of-left case.
+In right-of-left, the out-of-balance caused by inserting into the right subtree of left child.
 We need to balance the tree by rotating the right subtree to right and root to left.

-Let's explain this Right of Left case with given example:
+Let uss explain this AVL tree rotation Right-of-Left case with given example:

-In the example above, the node 18 is inserted on left of right subtree.
-This will make a node 12 an unbalanced condition.
+In the example above, the node 18 is inserted on left of right-subtree.
+This will make node 12 in unbalanced condition.
 It is necessary to balance it by rotating node 44 to right, making 18 as a right subtree of root node 12.
-Now The node 12 is still unbalanced, so we need to perform the second rotation.
-That means, rotate the root node to left and making the node 12 is a left subtree of node 18.
+Now, the node 12 is still unbalanced, so we need to perform the second rotation.
+That means, rotate the root-node to left and making the node 12 as a left subtree of node 18.

 It is opposite to that of Right of Left case.
 To balance the tree, we first rotate the left subtree to left, then we rotate the root to the right and making the left node as the new root.

-Let's explain this Left of Right case with given example:
+Let us explain this AVL tree rotation Left of Right case with given example:

-In the example above, the node 8 is inserted on right of left subtree.
-So the node 12 is an unbalanced.
-To balance it by rotating node 4 to left and making node 8 is the left subtree of root node.
-Now we again check the balance condition, still root node is an unbalaced. so we shall do the second rotation is that rotate the root node to right.
+In the AVL tree example above, the node 8 is inserted on right of left subtree.
+So the node 12 is unbalanced.
+To balance it by rotating node 4 to left and making node 8 as the left subtree of root node.
+Now we again check the balance condition, still root node is unbalaced.
+So, we shall do the second rotation by rotating the root node to right.
 Finally we will get the balanced tree.